frodenas/cf-console/README.md

 CF-Console
 ==========

-CF-Console is an easy-to-use web-based interface for [Cloud Foundry](http://cloudfoundry.org/), the industry’s first open Platform as a Service (PaaS) offering.
+CF-Console is an easy-to-use web-based interface for your [Cloud Foundry](http://cloudfoundry.org/) instances.

 Continuous Integration
 ----------------------